zvijayakumar/zvijayakumar/README.md

 - 👋 Hi, I’m @zvijayakumar or 'Z'
-- 👀 I’m interested in Data and Analytics related stuff
+- 👀 I’m interested in Data Engineering, Open Source and Analytics related stuff
 - 🌱 I’m currently learning kafka and open source analytical softwares and tools
 - 💞️ I’m looking to collaborate on Data Engineering an Data Analytics
 - 📫 You can reach me via LinkedIn https://www.linkedin.com/in/zvijayakumar/